Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--nAX-cCDJRI.md

 ### Transcript

-> as peaceful mode basically no creatures that's what people say yeah basically if there's a peaceful mode i think that's how that would work, but we didn't have a peaceful mode, yet question mark question mark
+> as peaceful mode basically no creatures that's what people say yeah basically if there's a peaceful mode I think that's how that would work, but we didn't have a peaceful mode, yet question mark question mark